HAXM Speeds Up the Slow Android Emulator, Page 2

 Before you begin, make sure your development machine has an Intel CPU in it (such as a Core i7).
 The HAXM driver and Intel x86 Atom system images are provided by Intel without additional cost, so this isn't a surprise to us.
 (In fact, we have desktops with competing processors where we can't use this.
 Even though they are faster for other things, the emulator performance makes our laptops with Intel processors work very well.)

-- Download the x86 Atom System Images: Using the Android SDK Manager, download the Intel x86 Atom System Image packages for the API Levels you require.
-As of this writing, system image packages are available only for API Level 10 (Gingerbread MR1 -- Android 2.3.7) and API Level 15 (Ice Cream Sandwich MR1 -- Android 4.0.3/4.0.4).
+3. Download the x86 Atom System Images: Using the Android SDK Manager, download the Intel x86 Atom System Image packages for the API Levels you require.
+As of this writing, system image packages are available only for API Level 10 (Gingerbread MR1 -- Android 2.3.7) and API Level 15 (Ice Cream Sandwich MR1 -- Android 4.0.3/4.0.4) and up, with the recent exception of API Level 19 (KitKat -- Android 4.4) as it was just released.
+We expect the Intel x86 Atom System Image for API Level 19 at any time.

-- Create a New x86 AVD: Using the Android Virtual Device Manager, create a new AVD that will leverage the driver.
-Most of the AVD settings will remain the same.
-Set the AVD Target property to one of the two API Levels that have an x86 system image available (API Level 10 or 15).
-Then, under the Hardware property settings, add a new value.
-Click New, select the GPU emulation option, and turn it on with a value of yes.
-When done, click Create AVD to actually save this AVD profile for use with the emulator.
+6. Create a New x86 AVD: Using the Android Virtual Device Manager, create a new AVD that will leverage the driver.
+Most VD settings can remain as you need them.
+Set the AVD Target property to one of the API Levels that your system has an x86 system image available (API Level 10 or 15+).
+Choose Intel Atom (x86) as the CPU/ABI.
+Under Emulation Options, check "Use Host GPU."
+Verify the rest of the settings are to your liking.
+When done, click OK to save this AVD profile for use with the emulator.
 (Note: When you enable GPU emulation you cannot use the AVD snapshot feature.
 Soon you'll see that it's not nearly as important as it was.)

 Now your development environment is ready to rumble with hardware accelerated emulation.
 Go ahead and launch the emulator using your newly created AVD.
 You should see a small window titled "Starting Android Emulator."
 Within it, some status text will show.
 If you see "HAX is working and emulator runs in fast virt mode" then you'll know everything is installed and working correctly.
 If, instead, you see "emulator:Failed to open the HAX device!" or "HAX is not working and emulator runs in emulation mode," then the installation did not work properly.
 At this point, recheck that you followed all the steps for installing everything properly, and that you are targeting compatible API levels in your AVD.